 Obviously there is a problem with the Christian teaching of eternal hell fire?
 Does not this statement by Jesus prove beyond any shadow of a doubt that whatever Gehenna fire is, its judgement is not extraordinarily worse than being in danger of a council of judges, or by a local judicial court.

 Being angry with anyone, calling a person Raca, calling another a fool, are for all practical purposes almost the same.
 They are all sins against others and they must be repented of or they will all be brought into appropriate judgements.
 This is one of the primary lessons we learn when we understand the meaning of Christ’s use of Gehenna of fire in the words He spoke.
 Gehenna fire is a vital ingredient in the process of acknowledging, repenting and overcoming sin, being chastened by God and growing in righteousness.
 Also we need to realize that Jesus said shall be in danger.
 He did not say that those judgements would occur.
-But if one is not mindful of their tongue, they could experience Gehenna fire which is figuratively the need to repent and avoid torment of the conscience.
+But if a person is not mindful of their tongue, they could experience Gehenna fire which is figuratively the need to repent and avoid torment of the conscience.

 What if Jesus called someone a fool?
 Should Jesus be considered as being in danger of Gehenna fire?
 Well Jesus did call someone a fool.
 In fact He called the Pharisees fools in 4 different verses.
 It would be irrational for us to even consider the thought that Jesus would be in danger of Gehenna fire.